sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 commit = extend-history-graph( ... , create-content-snapshot( ... ) )
 ```

-So on each `commit`, `create-content-snapshot` function creates a new snapshot and feeds it to the
+On each `commit`, `create-content-snapshot` function creates a new snapshot and feeds it to the
 `extend-commit-history-graph` function to create the extended commit history graph.

-With the pieces of the commit puzzle in place.
-Let's start from `extend-commit-history-graph` corner
+With the pieces of the commit puzzle in place, let's start from the `extend-commit-history-graph` corner
 to see how everything will work.

 ## Extending the commit history graph